SolidOS/solidos/README.md

 ##### Work in the according dependent package

-Any changes you do in a project needs to be committed to their original repos and eventually be pushed to NPM manually (this is the part of Lerna that we do not use for this project).
+Any changes you do in a project need to be committed to their original repos and eventually be pushed to NPM manually (this is the part of Lerna that we do not use for this project).

 Some projects require you to build a package before you can see changes, so check the various package.json files to see which scripts are available.
-You can usually do `npm run build`, and some also supports `npm run watch` which builds a new version each time you do a local change.
+You can usually do `npm run build`, and some also support `npm run watch` which builds a new version each time you do a local change.

 Be aware, the packages depend on one another.
 Here's a simplified view of the dependencies: